fr0ster/simplest_sap_rap_example/first iteration/notes.md

 - Name it ZOK_UI_PRODUCT_O2_<your_suffix>

-Here you should create read only application
+Here you should create read-only application